 - These practices in the majority of cases are NOT evidence-based; they are “hospital procedure” or “doctor convenience”

-- Women are not actually informed of the risks/benefits to each care option, they are simply told what “procedure” is and encouraged to just follow it
+- Women are not actually informed of the risks/benefits of each care option, they are simply told what “procedure” is and encouraged to just follow it

 The bottom line?
 Women don’t have a choice.
 They are told, however gently, “This is how we have babies.
 Deal with it.”
 Women aren’t really objecting to the treatments; they’re objecting to the lack of choice.